COVID-19 Updates: Taking steps to return to normal.

 Preparing for your hearing

-Be sure to attend your hearing on time, plan on arriving 15 minutes early.
-If your hearing is by telephone, the Tenancy Dispute Officer will call the applicant and respondent at the telephone numbers the applicant provided on the application form.
-The applicant and respondent must both be available at the scheduled start time and for 45 minutes after the start time to accommodate for any delays.
+Be sure to attend or be ready for your hearing on time.
+If your hearing is by telephone, the Tenancy Dispute Officer will call the applicant and respondent at the telephone numbers the applicant provided on the application form or that the respondent provided to the RTDRS office.
+The applicant and respondent must both be available at the scheduled start time and for 90 minutes after the start time to accommodate for any delays.

-If you have witnesses that will be giving testimony at the hearing you should advise them of the date, time and location of the hearing.
-Prepare for your case by going through your evidence and being familiar with copies of the information and documents that you provided in advance to the RTDRS and the other party at the hearing.
+If you have witnesses that will be giving testimony at the hearing, they too must attend or be ready for the hearing on time.
+If a witness is attending by telephone, be sure to have the correct telephone number for the witness in advance.
+Prepare for your case by going through your evidence and being familiar with the information and documents that you provided to the RTDRS and the other party prior to the hearing.

-Remember to bring your documents (for example, your Application Package, additional evidence, defence evidence) with you as you may be required to refer to them at the hearing.
+Remember to have the documents (for example, the Application Package, additional evidence, defence evidence) with you as you will be required to refer to the documents during the hearing.

 After the hearing

 After the hearing, the Tenancy Dispute Officer will render their decision.
-They will give verbal reasons for their decision to both parties plus a written order.
-If the matter is more complicated the Tenancy Dispute Officer may decide to reserve their decision.
-This means that they will contact the parties (in-person, by telephone or mail) within 30 days to give them their decision (verbal or written) and a written order.
+They typically give verbal reasons for their decision to both parties plus a written order.
+If the matter is more complicated, the Tenancy Dispute Officer may decide to reserve their decision and provide it in writing within 30 days.
+Once it is ready the parties will be provided a copy of the written decision and the order.

 Types of orders